docbogdanc/Password-Generator-CristianB/README.md

 This Project was created for bootcamp challenge.

-It tests the knowledge gained fin the bootcamp , especially the implementation of javascript.
-It begin with a starter code provided by the bootcamp and it is now at the level of generating a password according to user choice of character types, to demonstrate the knowledge gained in Javascript.
+It tests the knowledge gained during the bootcamp course, especially the implementation of javascript.
+It began with a starter code provided by the bootcamp and it is now at the level of generating a password according to user choice's character types.
+It demonstrate the knowledge gained in Intermediate Javascript course.